Go Fly: History

 After leasing three further planes, including a former Air Liberté plane and another ex-British Midland jet in 1998 and 1999, six additional planes were delivered direct from Boeing, leased from GE Commercial Aviation Services, bringing the total to 13.
 Although this was four more than originally envisaged, additional routes helped to spread the overheads.

-To stem mounting losses, a significant change in strategy was announced in June 1999, cutting back on the existing schedules in favour of new routes tapping into the summer holiday market to Alicante, Ibiza and Palma.
-This was followed by winter schedules targeting skiers travelling to Lyon and Zurich, together with a new route to Prague.
+To stem mounting losses, a significant change in strategy was announced in June 1999, cutting back on the existing schedules in favour of new routes tapping into the summer holiday market to Alicante, Ibiza and Palma de Mallorca.
+This was followed by winter schedules targeting skiers travelling to Lyon and Zürich, together with a new route to Prague.

-In 2001, Go expanded its UK operations, opening a second base at Bristol Airport, bringing low-cost travel to South West England for the first time.
+In 2001, Go Fly expanded its UK operations, opening a second base at Bristol Airport, bringing low-cost travel to South West England for the first time.

-Go was very much the brainchild of Bob Ayling, and when he left British Airways, Go's future was rendered shaky.
+Go was very much the brainchild of Bob Ayling, and when he left British Airways, Go Fly's future was rendered shaky.
 In 2000, BA announced it planned to sell Go as part of efforts to improve profits, coupled with concerns that Go was attracting customers from BA's own services.

-Estimated gains from the sale fluctuated and in January 2001, BA admitted that its initial estimates may have been incorrect, and that they now valued Go at £200 million.
+Estimated gains from the sale fluctuated and in January 2001, BA admitted that its initial estimates may have been incorrect, and that they now valued Go Fly at £200 million.
 Go was sold later that year for £100 million in a management buyout led by Cassani with the support of private equity firm 3i.
 The airline's management team remained in place.
 In 2001, Go reported that it had carried 57.3% more passengers that year than in 2000.

-In 2002, EasyJet announced that it would buy Go for £374 million to expand its own operations.
-By December of that year, Go was operating under the easyJet Air Operators Certificate (AOC) and was absorbed into the EasyJet brand the following year.
+In 2002, EasyJet announced that it would buy Go Fly for £374 million to expand its own operations.
+By December of that year, Go Fly was operating under the easyJet Air Operators Certificate (AOC) and was absorbed into the EasyJet brand the following year.
 Although it was reported that Cassani might seek to block the deal with EasyJet, this did not happen.
 She did not accept a position with the new entity, and in November 2003, Barbara Cassani published Go, An Airline Adventure, which chronicled the airline's existence.

 Fleet

-Go's fleet consisted of the following aircraft:
+Go Fly's fleet consisted of the following aircraft: